katjad/javascript101-handbook/faq.md

 # FAQs

+> But I already know Javascript!?

+Yes, but do you know what you don't know?

 > I'm a complete beginner, is this group for me?

 Yes, we welcome all levels.

-> I'm an experienced programmer, is this group for me?
+> I'm a Javascript Ninja, is this group for me?

-Yes, we welcome all levels.
+Yes, please share your experience.

 > Do I need to bring a laptop?